Lcraft-Developers/LAPI/README.md

 16.04.2023(Easter holidays) - **LAPI LanguagesAPI 1.0.0** <br>
 14.05.2023 - **LAPI ConfigurationSystem 1.2.1** <br>
 24.06.2023(Summer holidays) - **LAPI API 2.0.0** and **LAPI Bukkit 2.0.0**

+### Next steps

+#### McReflection

+- Code LAPI McReflection
+- Add to the MainAPI the Reflection organisation

+### Languages

+- Code LAPI LanguagesAPI

+### ConfigurationSystem

+- Add yaml comments to the ConfigurationSystem
+- Add new sql commands to the ConfigurationSystem
+- Add local sql storage to the ConfigurationSystem

 ### Latest releases